Immunization Requirements (K-12)

 The meningococcal vaccine has been required since the start of the 2017/18 school year.
 Meningococcal disease is a life-threatening illness that is caused by bacteria that infects the brain, blood, and spinal cord.
 It easily spreads in crowded settings.
 The vaccine is required prior to both the 7th and 12th grades.

 What does this mean for you?
 You will need to call your physician’s office to make an appointment for these vaccines.
 You will need to check your home records or call your physician’s office to see what your student’s status is.
-If you do not have insurance, you can contact the Siouxland District Health Department at 279-6119.
-Please send a copy of your student’s updated immunization record to the school nurse prior to the first day of school.
-Thank you in advance for your cooperation in this matter.
+You may also schedule an appointment for immunizations at Siouxland District Health Department by calling 279-6119 if your student meets one of the following criteria:

 Schedule an Immunization Appointment: